RAAJK20Pro/KernelLogger/README.md

-Can you make this stylish For GitHub Readme
 # KernelLogger
 A lightweight background service that continuously records kernel logs (dmesg) and system logs (logcat) to your SD card, automatically refreshing every 48 hours to prevent storage bloat.